What is REaDY Summit?

-This event itself is the culmination of the efforts of the Richmond Green Ambassadors, high school students in Richmond who volunteer their time to be the city's environmental stewards.
+This event itself is the culmination of the efforts of the Richmond Green Ambassadors, high school students in Richmond who volunteer their time to be the city’s environmental stewards.
 The Green Ambassadors are supported and mentored by City of Richmond, School District, and David Suzuki Foundation staff to plan and deliver the annual REaDY Summit.
 This year grade 6 & 7 students from Richmond elementary schools have been invited to participate in REaDY through field trips arranged by their teachers.
 Green Ambassador volunteers will lead the event and learn valuable leadership, event planning, community convening, and technical skills.
 These same keen youth are also connected with many community activities throughout the year including waste diversion, composting, tap water promotion, and other environmental stewardship programs.

 In 2016, the REaDY Summit was honored to be the first place recipient of the 2016 Our Canada Project award, from Learning for A Sustainable Future in partnership with RBC (www.ourcanadaproject.ca)!
 A big thanks to all the student volunteers and organizers, and the City of Richmond, Richmond School District, and David Suzuki Foundation for making this special award possible!

 See below to read about past years’ REaDY speakers!

 REaDY Summit 2017 – David Issac, Abhayjeet Singh Sachal

 For the 3rd year in a row, 2017 keynotes were inspirational youth, in keeping with the REaDY Summit ‘by-youth and for-youth’ legacy!
 David Isaac and Abhayjeet Singh Sachal, two youth environmental leaders, discussed their inspiring experiences in local environmental stewardship and leadership.

 REaDY Summit 2016 – Kate Hodgson and Jay Matsushiba